22PS/22PS/README.md

 # Hi, I'm Pulkit Singhal! 👋

 ## About Me 📜
-I'm Pulkit, a frontend developer navigating the vast landscape of web development.
+I'm Pulkit Singhal, a frontend developer navigating the vast landscape of web development.
 With a solid foundation in HTML, Tailwind CSS, JavaScript, and React.js, I strive to create clean and effective user interfaces.
 On the backend, I've been exploring the world of Node.js, MongoDB, and Express.

 ##  My Toolkit 🔧